-1. With the help of the Ghana Health Service, health promotion education to pregnant women should be done both at the community level and at the health facilities during ANC visits, to debunk misconceptions of the causes of malaria and its interventions among women.
+1. Health promotion education to pregnant women should be done both at the community level and at the health facilities during ANC visits, to change misconceptions of the causes of malaria and its interventions among women.
 Health promoters and educators who work with the pregnant women should also be knowledgeable.